alx9r/ToolFoundations/README.md

 ToolFoundations is a collection of PowerShell helper functions that I commonly use when writing other Powershell cmdlets in Powershell.

 ### Cmdlet Parameters and Cascading
 Out-of-the-box, accessing and cascading bound and common parameters of a Cmdlet is rather verbose.
-To overcome this I use two Cmdlets:
+To overcome this I use two Cmdlets from ToolFoundations:

 * [`Get-BoundParams`](./Functions/cmdlet.ps1) - a terse way to get the current cmdlet's bound parameters.
 * [`Get-CommonParams`](./Functions/cmdlet.ps1) - a terse way to reliably cascade common parameters (like `-Verbose`) from one cmdlet to another